Human rights abuses by the Chinese government to the Uyghurs means we need to ban fashion made in China NOW

 - Buy locally made clothing, beauty products and electronics instead of anything ‘made in China’

-The Chinese government knows what they’re doing is wrong, and have threatened to boycott Nike and H&M if they refuse to use their cotton in the manufacturing of their products.
+The Chinese government knows what they’re doing is wrong.
+They have threatened to boycott Nike and H&M if they refuse to use their cotton in the manufacturing of their products.
 They’ve also threatened to leverage their power by advising their 1.3 billion citizens to boycott any brands that refuse their slave labour.
 The Chinese government has also warned of a “robust” response should the Olympic games be either cancelled or relocated.
 And they often pay major Western media outlets to cover up their monstrosity.

 But we consumers and more importantly, large fashion companies, must not be bullied by these threats.